ryansummerscripts/UAD-Plugins-Tool/README.md

 ```
 From here, you can either backup the plugins or delete them.

-Currently, this will not move, for example, the VST & VST3 versions but keep the AU & AAX versions of a plugin you own - unless you were to make a separate script and exclude those directories.
+Currently, this will not move, for example, the VST & VST3 versions but keep the AU & AAX versions of a plugin you own - but hopefully that will change in a future update!

-If you don't use certain formats, it's easier to simply delete them yourself.
+If you don't use certain formats, it's pretty easy to just delete them yourself for now.

 ------------------------------------------